rFerns: An Implementation of the Random Ferns Method for General-Purpose Machine Learning: Introduction

 \section{Introduction}

-Random ferns is a machine learning algorithm proposed first by Özuysal et al \cite{Ozuysal2007} for patch matching, as a faster and simpler alternative to the Random forest algorithm.
-Since introduction, it has been used in numerous computer vision application, like image recognition \cite{Bosch2007}, action recognition \cite{Oshin2009} or augmented reality \cite{Wagner2010}.
+Random ferns is a machine learning algorithm proposed by \cite{Ozuysal2007} for matching same elements between two images of the same scene, allowing one to recognise certain objects or trace them on videos.
+The original motivation behind this method was to create a simple and efficient algorithm by extending the Naïve Bayes classifier; still the authors acknowledged its strong connection to the decision tree ensembles like the Random forest \cite{Breiman2001} algorithm.

-However, it has not gathered attention outside this field; this work aims to bring this algorithm to much wider spectrum of applications by adapting it to use general information systems composed of continuous and categorical attributes.
+Since introduction, Random ferns have been applied in numerous computer vision application, like image recognition \cite{Bosch2007}, action recognition \cite{Oshin2009} or augmented reality \cite{Wagner2010}.
+However, it has not gathered attention outside this field; thus, this work aims to bring this algorithm to a much wider spectrum of applications.
+In order to do that, I propose a generalised version of the algorithm, implemented as an \proglang{R} \cite{R} package \pkg{rFerns}.

-Moreover, by further exploiting Random ferns' ensemble structure I have modified it so that it could produce OOB error approximation and attribute importance measure.
-Those modifications are described in Section~\ref{sec:algo}, among a brief derivation of the Random ferns algorithm.

-I have implemented this version of the Random ferns algorithm as an \lang{R} \cite{R} package \pkg{rFerns}; Section~\ref{sec:bench} contains benchmarks of \pkg{rFerns} accuracy and the quality of error approximation and importance measure in several well known machine learning problems.
-Those results and computational performance of the algorithm are compared with Random forest implementation contained in \pkg{randomForest} package \cite{Liaw2002}.
+The paper is organised as follows.
+Section~\ref{sec:algo} briefly recalls the Bayesian derivation of the original version of Random ferns, presents the decision tree ensemble interpretation of the algorithm and lists modifications leading to the \pkg{rFerns} variant.
+Next, in the Section~\ref{sec:pack}, I present the \pkg{rFerns} package and discuss the Random ferns incarnation of a two important features of the Random forest, internal error approximation and attribute importance measure.
+Section~\ref{sec:bench} contains the assessment of \pkg{rFerns} in a several well known machine learning problems.
+The results and computational performance of the algorithm are compared with Random forest implementation contained in the \pkg{randomForest} package \cite{Liaw2002}.
+The paper is concluded in the Section~\ref{sec:conc}.